 With respect to our telemedicine solution, the telemedicine market is relatively new and unproven, and it is uncertain whether it will achieve and sustain high levels of demand, consumer acceptance and market adoption.
-Our success will depend to a substantial extent on the willingness of clinicians and their patients to use our telemedicine solution, as well as on our ability to demonstrate the value of our telemedicine market as a whole could limit market acceptance of our solution.
+Our success will depend to a substantial extent on the willingness of clinicians and their patients to use our telemedicine solution, as well as on our ability to demonstrate the value of our telemedicine solution to health plans and other purchasers of healthcare for beneficiaries.
+Negative publicity concerning our telemedicine solution or the telemedicine market as a whole could limit market acceptance of our solution.
 If clinicians or their patients do not believe that our telemedicine solution can provide melanoma testing as accurate as our clinical studies have already proven, or if clinicians or their patients are not willing to utilize the at-home supervised collection process then a market for our solution may be slow to develop, or may not develop at all.
 Changes by state professional licensing boards to the standards of care or other requirements governing the practice telemedicine could impact the success of our telemedicine solution.
 Additionally, reimbursement may not be available from government and third party payors for the teledermatology services or at home collection supervision services that are provided by clinicians as part of our telemedicine solution.
 Similarly, individual and healthcare industry concerns or negative publicity regarding patient confidentiality and privacy in the context of telemedicine could limit market acceptance of our solution.
 If any of these events occurs, it could have a material adverse effect on our business, financial condition or results of operations, especially given the ongoing COVID-19 pandemic and patients' reduced access to physician offices for testing.